-By themselves, numbers don't matter.
+By themselves, the numbers do not matter.
 What I want to do is to use these facts to support the following claims:

-- 1. Within the overall space of possible computational architectures, the vast majority of commercial software-which is to say, the vast majority of software, period-is neither "symbolic," in the sense defended by Fodor and Pylyshyn, nor "connectionist," in the sense defended by Smolensky, but rather some third kind entirely; - 2.
-The only reason for thinking that commercial software is symbolic is a confusion between a program with the process or computation that it specifies (something of a use/mention error, not unlike that made by the Martian); and - 3.
-In order to understand how such a confusion could be so endemic in the literature (and have remain so unremarked), one needs to understand that the word "semantics" is used differently in computer science from how it is used in logic, philosophy, and cognitive science.
+- 1. Within the overall space of possible computational architectures, the vast majority of commercial software-which is to say, the vast majority of software, period-is neither "symbolic," in the sense defended by Fodor and Pylyshyn, nor "connectionist," in the sense defended by Smolensky, nor "dynamic," in the sense advocated by van Gelder, but rather some fourth kind entirely; - The only reason for thinking that commercial software is symbolic, as we will see, stems from a confusion between a program and the process or computation that it specifies (something of a use/mention error, not unlike that made by the Martian); and - 3.
+In order to understand how such a confusion could be so endemic in the literature (and have remain so unremarked), one needs to understand that the word "semantics" is used differently in computer science from how it is used in logic, philosophy, and cognitive science-a requirement that in turn will require us to understand something about the history of the technical vocabulary used in computer science.

-In a sense the moral comes to this: the "design space" of possible representational / computational systems is enormous-far larger than non-computer-scientists may realize.
-Both the traditional "symbolic" variety of system, as imagined in gofai, and the currently-popular connectionist architectures, are just two points, of almost vanishingly small area, within this vast space.
-It may indeed be interesting to ask how much our human cognitive faculties are like each (to what extent, in what circumstances, with respect to what sorts of capacities, etc.).
-But to assume that the two represent the entire space, or a very large fraction of the space-even to assume that they are especially important anchor points in terms of which to dimension the space-is a mistake.
-Our imaginations need to run much freer than that.
-And commercial software shows us the way.
+In a sense, the ultimate moral comes to this: the "design space" of possible representational/computational systems is enormous-far larger than non-computer-scientists may realize.
+Both the traditional "symbolic" variety of system, as imagined in GOFAI, and the currently-popular connectionist and dynamic architectures, are just two tiny regions, of almost vanishingly small total extent, within this vast space.